elduddits/butterfly-privacy-policy/README.md

 ## Contact

-If you have any questions about this privacy policy, you can reach us at [your contact email].
+If you have any questions about this privacy policy or the Butterfly Subscription Tracker app, please leave a review in the App Store and I'll gladly take a look.